Star Wars: Rise of the Resistance is unlike any other attraction at Walt Disney World. The ride is a Star Wars fan dream come true.

 Rider Switch & Single Rider

-You can use Rider Switch for Rise of the Resistance, but everyone who intends to ride must join a boarding group first.
+You can use Rider Switch for Rise of the Resistance.

 Rider Switch is Disney’s system that allows guests with small children to take turns riding bigger rides, while another person/people wait with the little one.